Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 c) Creation of an oral statement “Comparative characteristics of Zhilin and Kostylin”

-using the table compiled in the course of work
+using a table compiled during the work

 Zhilin Kostylin